SchiieBen/SchiieBen/readme.md

 # **Hello!**

 I'm Miguel, im 17 years old, I am training to become a Software Engineer.
-In my freetime i like to discover new hobbies and always improve a little bit in everything.
+In my freetime i like to discover new tech related hobbies and always improve a little bit in everything.

 1/8 Engsoft UVA-RJ